nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 There are various reasons why data can be shared.
 The process of determining a valid reason happens at different places and at different times:

-- A patient is at the GPs office and wants the GP to view data from the hospital.
+- A patient at the GP's office wants the GP to view data from the hospital.
-- A patient consents with a specific treatment or test and this treatment/test requires specific data.
+- A patient consents to a specific treatment or test and this treatment/test requires specific data.
 - An elderly receiving home care wants his/her GP to be able to review data from the home care organization.
 - A patient is discharged from the hospital and needs to undergo physical therapy.
 - Etc.

-As can be seen, data sharing can happen at the request of the actor, the custodian or the patient.

 This RFC builds upon [RFC011](rfc011-verifiable-credential.md).